 Rise of the Klan

-Keeping out African-Americans wasn’t a 19th or 20th century phenomenon.
+Keeping out African-Americans happened well before the 19th and 20th century.
 In 1717, Town Meeting in New London, Conn., voted against free blacks living in the town or owning land anywhere in the colony.

 But in the 1890s, racism deepened in the North as memories of the Civil War faded.
-Waves of Catholic and Jewish immigrants from Canada and southern Europe moved into Yankee mill towns, sparking the revival of the Ku Klux Klan.
+Waves of Catholic and Jewish immigrants from Canada and southern Europe moved into Yankee mill towns.
+The influx of immigrants sparked the revival of the Ku Klux Klan — and created sundown towns.

 In the early 1920s, the Klan began to hold regular meetings and cross-burnings in small towns in eastern and central Massachusetts.
 A Klan rally near Montpelier, Vt., in 1925 drew 10,000.

 The Klan spread rapidly in Maine, with 15,000 showing up at the state convention in 1923.
-The first daylight KKK parade in the United States was held in Milo, Maine, in 1923, and others soon followed.
+The KKK held its first daylight parade in the United States in Milo, Maine, in 1923, and others soon followed.

-In 1925, The Washington Post estimated there were more than a half-million Klansmen in New England, with 150,141 in Maine and more than 370,000 across the other New England states.
+In 1925, The Washington Post estimated New England had more than a half-million Klansmen, with 150,141 in Maine and more than 370,000 across the other New England states.

 - Italian stonecutters who quarried in Portland, Conn., were told to be on the other side of the Connecticut River by sundown.
-The bridge would be left open at night so no one could pass over it.
+The bridge would then stay open at night so no one could pass over it.

 - One resident of the Wollaston neighborhood of Quincy, Mass., remembers an incident from the mid-1950s: “My father, a jazz musician, had some of his musician friends over one night for some jamming.
 Most of the musicians involved were black.
 The next day, a delegation of neighbors…came by to register their disapproval that my father had blacks in their neighborhood after dark.”

-- A similar story was told about Burlington, Conn., about an African-American family friend from Waterbury who came over to play cards.
-“He always made a habit of leaving before sunset and if he could not, he would spend the night on the couch. … the reason he needed to stay was because earlier years, whenever he would drive in or out of town, the police would stop and harass him, detain him for questioning, or pull him over and run his license and plates.
+- A similar story was told about Burlington, Conn.
+An African-American family friend from Waterbury came over to play cards.
+“He always made a habit of leaving before sunset and if he could not, he would spend the night on the couch. … [In] earlier years, whenever he would drive in or out of town, the police would stop and harass him, detain him for questioning, or pull him over and run his license and plates.
 Comments were made to the effect that being a black man in Burlington after dark, he couldn’t be up to any good…”

 Starting in the 1930s, the Negro Motorist Green Book guided African-American travelers away from sundown towns.
 Black travelers typically carried blankets, food and cans of gasoline in their cars to avoid embarrassment, or worse.

 In 1905, restrictive covenants began appearing in property deeds.
 They typically stated, “No portion of these premises shall ever be sold to or occupied by anyone other than members of the white or Caucasian race.”
 Then they often added, “Nothing in the foregoing shall preclude live-in servants.”

 A 1940 deed for a development called High Ledge Homes in West Hartford, Conn., said, “No person of any race except the white race shall use or occupy any building on any lot.”
-There was one exception for people of a different race: the owner’s employees.
+The deed allowed one exception for people of a different race: the owner’s employees.

 The federal government encouraged sundown towns through discriminatory mortgage practices.
-Between 1934 and 1968, 98 percent of loans approved by the federal government in Connecticut were made to white, non-Hispanic borrowers.
+Between 1934 and 1968, 98 percent of loans approved by the federal government in Connecticut went to white, non-Hispanic borrowers.

-In 1954, baseball great Jackie Robinson was able to buy a house in Stamford, Conn., with help from prominent white people.
+In 1954, baseball great Jackie Robinson bought a house in Stamford, Conn., but only with help from prominent white people.
 He proved the exception in suburban New England.

 In Nahant, Mass., a property deed written in the 1920s contained language forbidding the owner to sell the house to Greeks or Jews.
 (Nahant, ironically, now has the densest population of Greek descendants in New England.)

 In 1922, the Sharon, Conn., chamber of commerce distributed a leaflet asking homeowners not to sell to Jews.
-A realtor in Greenwich, Conn., sent a memo saying, “From this date on, when anyone telephones us in answer to an ad in any newspaper and their name is, or appears to be Jewish, do not meet them anywhere.”
+Another realtor in Greenwich, Conn., sent a similar memo.
+It said, “From this date on, when anyone telephones us in answer to an ad in any newspaper and their name is, or appears to be Jewish, do not meet them anywhere.”

 Darien, Conn., did not let Jews spend the night within its borders.
-That practice was exposed in the 1947 film Gentleman’s Agreement co-starring Paul Revere’s descendent Anne Revere.
+The 1947 film Gentleman’s Agreement , co-starring Paul Revere’s descendant Anne Revere. exposed the practice.
 Gregory Peck played a reporter pretending to be Jewish to write a story on anti-Semitism.

 In 1973, all-white Ashby, Mass., voted at Town Meeting 148 to 79 against inviting people of color into town.